 City Council has formed a strong partnership with Davidson County Economic Development Commission resulting in ongoing support for economic development initiatives and partnerships like the Davidson County Airport and the Lexington Business Center, which is now the home of a regional Save-A-Lot distribution center.

 Lexington, NC is known as the "Barbecue Capital of the World" but hickory-cooked pork is not the only thing that is cooking here.
 So is the opportunity for new, expanding and relocating companies.

-Site Selection magazine ranked the Lexington-Thomasville micropolitan area 4th in the nation in economic development success in 2011.
-This area was ranked 1st in the nation in 2010 and 2007.
+Site Selection magazine ranked the Lexington-Thomasville micropolitan area 3rd in the nation in economic development success in 2012.
+This area was ranked 4th in the nation in 2011 and 1st in both 2010 and 2007.